EricssonResearch/scott-eu/simulation-ros/doc/README.md

 Now you should have all packages built suceessfully.

-**Step 5.** Configure the ROS environment variables and the workspace
+**Step 5.** Configure the ROS environment variables and the workspace.

 Run the following to add necessary lines to `~/.bashrc` file
 ```